sensationinmotion/sensationinmotion.github.io/team/index.md

 #### Ph.D.
 Students

 At present, we are unable to support Ph.D. students.
-However, if you are a current Ph.D. at SDSU or another institution and interested the labs work, feel free to get in touch!
+However, if you are a current Ph.D. at SDSU or another institution and interested the lab's work, feel free to get in touch!

 #### Postdoctoral Associates and Visiting Scholars